euyixiyue/scam/README.md

-You will inherit some money or a small piece of land.
+You will have a long and boring life.